antcodernez/GO-basic-course/README.md

 # GO-basic-course
-There are my notes about the go basic course
+There are my notes and my first programs about the go basic course